amtessier/amtessier.github.io/_pages/about.md

 <div class="amtText" markdown="1">
 Hello and welcome.
 I am an Associate Professor of Linguistics at the University of British Columbia in Vancouver, Canada.

+NEW: My <a href="childphonlab.arts.ubc.ca">UBC Child Phonology Lab Website</A>!
+---
+Many thanks to summer RA extraordinaire Penny Raymond for bringing this site to life.

 What I Do
 ---
 I am at heart a theoretical phonologist who studies acquisition.
 When I have to put keywords on an abstract, they usually include "constraint-based" and/or "learning algorithms", but I also work on things like lexical avoidance, U-shaped development, L2 production and perception in childhood, prosodic processing with cochlear implants, and shitgibbons.
 My current projects involve L2 learner's judgments of English onset clusters with and without accented pronunciations (with Claire Moore Cantwell and Ashley Farris-Trimble, see below) and the acquisition and acceptability of French liaison using both Gradual Symbolic Representations (Smolensky and Goldrick 2016) and a little adult wug-testing (with <a href="">Karen Jesney</a> and others; project page coming soon I hope.)